mlox/mlox/README.md

+# mlox - version whith the fix for FAT32 filesystem

+This version is a fork to fix the issue with FAT32 filesystem with the original version.
+You can download this compiled version for Windows [here](https://github.com/cpassuel/mlox/releases/tag/v1.04).

 # mlox - the elder scrolls Mod Load Order eXpert
 mlox is a tool for analyzing and sorting your Morrowind plugin load order.